-The dipStatus utility, located in the ORACLE\HOME/bin directory, allows you to check the status of Oracle Directory Integration Platform and whether or not it is registered.
+The dipStatus utility, located in the ORACLE_HOME/bin directory, allows you to check the status of Oracle Directory Integration Platform and whether or not it is registered.

-- Best security practice is to provide a password only in response to a prompt from the command. - You must set the WL HOME and ORACLE HOME environment variables before executing any of the Oracle Directory Integration Platform commands dipStatus dipStatus -h HOST -p PORT -D wlsuser [-help]
+- Best security practice is to provide a password only in response to a prompt from the command. - You must set the WLS HOME and ORACLE HOME environment variables before executing any of the Oracle Directory Integration Platform commands. - The Oracle WebLogic Managed Server where Oracle Directory Integration Platform is deployed must be configured for SSL to execute this command in SSL mode.
+Refer to the Configuring SSL chapter in Oracle Fusion Middleware Securing Oracle WebLogic Server for more information.